 Whatever you wear, make sure you can dance in it!

-Men are always encouraged to wear a kilt at a ball, but don't feel you
+Male-identified dancers are nearly always encouraged to wear a kilt at a ball, but don't feel you

 have to stay away if you don't have one.
 At a formal ball, other formal